 - Marriage Celebrant Services

-- Wedding Planning
+- Wedding Locations

-Step 3: Choose Relevant Category Headings
+Step 3: Choose Relevant Category Names

 Take a look at the example below …

-Step 4: Set Up Your Categories
+Step 4: Set Up Categories

-Publishing your posts under carefully planned categories that relate to the main topics of your site helps keep your content organized, provides your visitors with a better user experience, and helps to optimize your site content for search engines.
+Publishing posts under categories that best relate to the main topics of your site helps keep your content organized, provides online visitors with a better user experience, and helps to optimize your site content for search engines.

 (Posts – Categories)